sweetrdf/in-memory-store-sqlite/README.md

 When adding several hundred or more triples at once you may experience increased execution time.
 Local tests showed that per second around 1500 triples can be added.
-If better performance is required consider using a state-of-the-art quad store like Stardog or Virtuoso.

 ## License